mariomarroquim/hla-modeller/README.md

-# HLA Model Database
+# HLA Modeller

-This is a database of HLA protein models generated via ESMFold (https://esmatlas.com).
-Updated with IPD-IMGT/HLA, release 3.54 (2023-10).
-For Research Use Only.
-Not for use in diagnostic procedures.
+This script generates 3D models of HLA molecules using ESMFold (https://esmatlas.com) with data from the latest IPD-IMGT/HLA (https://www.ebi.ac.uk/ipd/imgt/hla).
+For research use only.
+Not for diagnostic purposes.

 ## Instructions

 Current HLA models are in the `output` folder.
-Of the 21,132 HLA sequences available at the latest IPD-IMGT/HLA release, 11,040 had the expected length (regarding a reference mature HLA protein of the same locus) and were used to generate the models.
+Of the 21,132 HLA sequences available at the latest (late 2023) IPD-IMGT/HLA release, 11,040 had the expected length (regarding a reference mature HLA protein of the same locus) and were used to generate the models.
 To generate models for a newer IPD-IMGT/HLA release, run `ruby run.rb`.

 ## Support